klauspost/compress/dict/README.md

 # Dictionary builder

-This is an *experimental* dictionary builder for Zstandard, S2, LZ4 and more.
+This is an *experimental* dictionary builder for Zstandard, S2, LZ4, deflate and more.

 This diverges from the Zstandard dictionary builder, and may have some failure scenarios for very small or uniform inputs.